qgis/QGIS-Documentation/docs/user_manual/expressions/expression.rst

    The Function Editor tab

 .. note::
- Scripts saved as files are autosaved automatically, but project functions are saved only when you save the project.
+ file scripts are saved automatically by default while you have to save the project in order to save project functions.

  To create a new function:

 #.
 Press the |symbologyAdd| :sup:`New File` button.